-Price divided by 12-month forward consensus expected operating earnings per share.
+^{} Price divided by 12-month forward consensus expected operating earnings per share.
 Monthly through December 2005, weekly thereafter.
 Source: I/B/E/S data by Refinitiv and MSCI.

 For illustrative purposes only.
-Neither past actual, projections, nor other forward looking statements regarding future financial performance of markets are only predictions and actual events or results may differ materially.
+Projections or other forward looking statements regarding future financial performance of markets are only predictions and actual events or results may differ materially.
+Investors cannot invest directly in an index and unmanaged index returns do not reflect any fees, expenses, or sales charges.